iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Covariance.md

     \mathbb{E}\left[Y\right]
 $$

 Which is somewhat similar to variance, especially the second way of viewing it.

-The application of covariance are striaght forward.
+The application of covariance are straight forward.
 Covariance is a measurement of linear dependence between 2 random variable, it's testing some underlying generate process such as the $Y = aX + b$.
 Where one of the random variable is linear related to the other one.

+**Common Misconception**

+If 2 random variable is independent, then their covariance will be zero, the converse is not true, and when they are dependent, their covariance can still be zero.

 ---
 ### **Useful Properties**